L-Theanine: Everything You Need To Know About This Plant-Based Powerhouse

 - Green iced tea infused with berries, lemon, cucumber, and mint

 - Matcha chia pudding

-L-theanine is generally well-tolerated by healthy adults, for whom typical doses range between 100 and 400 milligrams for specific conditions.
+L-theanine is an amino acid.
+It is generally safe and well-tolerated by healthy adults, for whom typical doses range between 50 and 400 milligrams.

-L-theanine may lower blood pressure and thus could interfere with blood pressure medications/supplements, as well as with stimulating agents, including supplements that contain caffeine.
-As always, consult your doctor or integrative or functional medicine practitioner before you begin taking a supplement or make any changes to your existing medication and supplement routine.
-Together you can go over any possible interactions/side effects and find the kind, dose, and brand that’s best for you depending on your unique current health profile.
+As always, consult your doctor or integrative or functional medicine practitioner before you begin taking a supplement or make any changes to your existing supplement routine (especially those with blood pressure considerations, as L-theanine can reduce blood pressure).
+Together, you can go over any possible interactions and find the form and dose that’s best for you, depending on your unique health profile.

 When considering a supplement, try to find out as much as you can about the ingredient science, quality, and sourcing as well as bioavailability.
 Not sure where to start? mindbodygreen's focus+ offers premium sourcing and quality of energy-promoting ingredients at their full-potency, clinically researched doses—including 100 milligrams of L-theanine (as Suntheanine®), instant- and sustained-release caffeine from antioxidant-rich botanicals (i.e., whole coffee fruit and green coffee beans), Panax ginseng, guarana seed extract, and vitamin B12.*

 Possible side effects of L-theanine.